Angel from Montgomery chords

 Song Facts

-• The song was written by John Prine and released on his self-titled debut album in 1971.
+• Written by John Prine and released on his self-titled debut album in 1971.

-• The song is about a middle-aged woman from Montgomery, Alabama, who feels trapped in her life and longs for something more.
+• About a middle-aged woman from Montgomery, Alabama, who feels trapped in her life and longs for something more.

-• The song was inspired by a conversation that Prine had with his friend, Eddie Holstein.
+• Inspired by a conversation that Prine had with his friend, Eddie Holstein.
 Holstein told Prine about a woman he knew who was feeling trapped in her life.
 Prine was struck by the woman's story and decided to write a song about it.

-• The song has been covered by many artists, including Bonnie Raitt (featured), Carly Simon, John Denver, Alison Krauss, Wynonna Judd, and Holly Williams.
+• Covered by many artists, including Bonnie Raitt (featured), Carly Simon, John Denver, Alison Krauss, Wynonna Judd, and Holly Williams.

-• The song makes an appearance in Film and TV: Into the Wild, Courage Under Fire, and Ozark.
+• Makes an appearance in Film and TV: Into the Wild, Courage Under Fire, and Ozark.

-• The song is considered a classic of American folk music.
+• Considered a classic of American folk music.

 • The song is ultimately a song about hope.
 The song suggests that even when life is difficult, there is always hope for a better future.